Manderby/NALib/readme.txt

 Contribute & License:
 ---------------------
-This project has till now not been designed with a community in mind, as it has been used as a private engineering code collection.
-But input is always welcome.
-Write Issues on GitHub or write Emails to nalib@manderc.com.
+- Write Issues and take part in the discussions on GitHub.
+- Write Emails to nalib@manderc.com.

 License: Public Domain